In the News

 From the nominations, which were received by Westfair from August through October, 40 exceptional "Diversity Champions" were chosen based on their unique accomplishments, community involvement and diversity advocacy.
 Each of the Champions was nominated in one of five categories.

-The Phil's Executive & Artistic Director, Joshua Worby is nominated in the "Visionary" category!
+The Phil's Executive & Artistic Director, Joshua Worby was nominated as a finalist in the "Visionary" category!